- Iron supplements for pregnant women

 When pregnant there is a lot to focus on to make sure you are giving your body the right nutrients to support both your growing baby and your body during the process.
-Here we will break down what iron is, what it does and why it is important, as well as giving advice on where to get that essential iron from during your pregnancy.
+Here we will break down what iron is, what it does and why it is important, as well as advising on where to get that essential iron from during your pregnancy.
 We’ll cover the following key topics and frequently asked questions:

 Why is iron important during pregnancy?

 Iron is an important mineral during pregnancy.
 After all, growing another human and a temporary organ – the placenta, requires significantly more blood.
 In order to increase blood volume, and therefore healthy red blood cells, your body needs iron.
 Haemoglobin is the protein in the red blood cells that carries oxygen to your tissues and your baby and your body needs iron to increase the production of red blood cells.
-During pregnancy your blood volume increases up to 50%.
+During pregnancy, your blood volume increases up to 50%.

 How much iron do pregnant women need?